deepset-ai/haystack/docs/_src/usage/usage/faq.md

 and you can often speed up your system by using a smaller model, like `deepset/minilm-uncased-squad2` (see [benchmarks](https://huggingface.co/deepset/minilm-uncased-squad2)).
 This usually comes with a small trade-off in accuracy.

 You can reduce the work load on the Reader by instructing the Retriever to pass on less documents.
-This is done by setting the `top_k_retriever` parameter to a lower value.
+This is done by setting the `top_k` of the Retriever to a lower value.

 Making sure that your documents are shorter can also increase the speed of your system.
 You can split your documents into smaller chunks by using the `PreProcessor` (see [tutorial](https://haystack.deepset.ai/docs/latest/tutorial11md)).